Contrast-Security-OSS/docs/content/user/account/LoginPassword.md

 ## Two-Step Verification

-If your administrator has enabled two-step verification (TSV), you may add an extra layer of protection beyond your username and password by using TSV.
+If your administrator has enabled two-step verification (TSV), you can add an extra layer of protection beyond your username and password by using TSV.
 Complete the following steps to enable the feature:

 * From the **Your Account** page, select the **Two-Step Verification** tab in the left navigation.
 * Use the toggle to enable TSV.